Search in medicinals

 Properties: Acrid and bitter; slightly cold.

-Channel entry: liver and stomach channels.
+Channel entry: Liver and stomach channels.

 Indications: